Willingboro High School: Athletics

+The boys indoor / winter track team won the Group IV state championship in 1983, 1990, 1995, 1997, won the Group III title in 1986-1989, 2000 and 2002, won the Group II title in 2012 and the Group I title in 2018-20 and 2022; The program's 16 state championships are the second-most in the state.

 The football team won the NJSIAA South Jersey Group III state sectional championship in 1985, and won the Central Jersey Group I state sectional title in 2018 and 2019.
 The team won the Central Jersey Group I sectional title in 2018 with a 22-14 win against Paulsboro High School in the championship game.
 The 2019 football team won the Central Jersey Group I title in 2019 with wins against Haddon Township High School by a score of 61-0, in the semifinals against Buena Regional High School by a score of 30-28 and won the team's second consecutive sectional title with a 40-8 win against Salem High School in the championship game.
 The 2019 team went on to win the South / Central Group I bowl game with a 50-14 win against Penns Grove High School in the regional championship.

 Administration

-The school's principal is Teresa Hough.
-Her core administration team includes three assistant principals.
+The school's principal is Jonathan Taylor, whose core administration team includes two assistant principals.